Aldgate, South Australia: History

 An inn called the Aldgate Pump was opened by Richard D. Hawkins, a well-known publican, in 1864.
 Hawkins, who had emigrated from London, England, to the Province of South Australia in 1842, already owned several hotels, including the nearby Crafers Inn in present-day Crafers.
 The pump which Hawkins had installed outside the hotel (and which gave the hotel its name) became a popular place to water the horses and bullock teams which passed through the area, and by 1870, a small settlement had been established.
 Hawkins claimed at that time that some 60,000 people a year passed through the hotel's doors.
 The hotel became quite famous, at one point being described as "one of the best decorated of its kind in the colony" with "magnificent chandeliers".

 The pump and hotel, and subsequently the town, were named after Aldgate in London.
 The word derives from ealdgate, the Old English word meaning "old gate".
 The Hills Land and Investment Company subdivided land in the Aldgate area and laid out part section 92, Hundred of Noarlunga for settlement in 1882, naming the town after the hotel.

 21st century

 Aldgate's drainage system has suffered substantial problems and has been the result of drastic flooding through the main street.
-One of the worst cases of this occurred at around 8:00 AM 8 November 2005, which left most of the businesses in the main street flooded with significant damage.
+One of the worst cases of this occurred at around 8:00AM on 8 November 2005, which left most of the businesses in the main street flooded with significant damage.
 A recent ongoing project around Aldgate has been upgrading the drainage system.

-In 2009 and 2010 the intersection of Mount Barker Road, Strathalbyn Road and Kingsland Road in Aldgate was upgraded and streetscape works were carried out throughout the township.
+In 2009 and 2010, the intersection of Mount Barker Road, Strathalbyn Road and Kingsland Road in Aldgate was upgraded and streetscape works were carried out throughout the township.
 To make way for the roadworks, the pump which was the centrepoint of the town was temporarily removed.
 It was reinstalled in May 2011 by the Adelaide Hills Council and now sits atop a pedestal on the footpath in the main street.

 A new fire station for the Aldgate Country Fire Service was completed in August 2009.

+Railway

+The Adelaide-Wolseley railway line runs through Aldgate.
+Aldgate was once served by the Bridgewater railway line passenger services from Adelaide from 1883 until 1987 and the Mount Gambier railcar service until 1990.
+At the time of closure, Aldgate had three platforms.
+Platform 1 was a 151-metre-long side platform, and platforms 2 and 3 were a 149-metre-long island platform.
+The island platform was demolished in the 1990s, but the side platform remains in place, although no longer in use.
+A crossing loop was provided but was removed when the line was converted to standard gauge in 1995.
+The railway station is now The Hut Community Centre.